mrzResearchArena/BLAST/README.md

 I describe the procedure for the PSSM generation from the FASTA sequences.
 I spend a considerable amount of time on the PSSM generation purpose.
 It is definitely a hard and tedious procedure, but I make it easy so that other researchers can use it efficiently.

-*Note:* Professor [Iman Dehzangi](https://scholar.google.com/citations?user=RkamSRYAAAAJ&hl=en) helps me initially for the PSSM generation, and I am grateful to him.
+**Note:** Professor [Iman Dehzangi](https://scholar.google.com/citations?user=RkamSRYAAAAJ&hl=en) helped me initially for the PSSM generation, and I am grateful to him.

 &nbsp;
 &nbsp;